msamylea/autogen_focus_group/README.md

 # autogen_focus_group
-Virtual focus group with custom personas, product details, and final analysis created with AutoGen, Ollama/Llama3, and Streamlit.
+Virtual focus group with multiple custom personas, product details, and final analysis created with AutoGen, Ollama/Llama3, and Streamlit.

 Uses custom GroupChat and custom GroupChatManager to output the content to Streamlit in an organized, clean chat by removing blank messages and formatting content to use sender name.